 Growing your following on social media:

 You want to make sure your social media is telling a story, photos of new member classes in front of the house aren’t going to interest Potential New Members.
 Testimonials from chapter members or alumni, chapter accolades, photos of members participating in community events and intramural sports will.
-It’s great if you have this content but if it’s only friends of the chapter that are seeing this content it won’t grow your names list, because PNMs won’t be seeing it unless they are specifically looking for DKE.
-Without spamming you’ll want to share and post in the class of 2024’s Facebook page to raise awareness of your group.
+It’s great if you have this content but if it’s only friends of the chapter that are seeing this content it won’t grow your names list.
+PNMs will not see your content unless they are specifically searching for DKE.
+Without spamming, you’ll want to share and post in the class of 2024’s Facebook page to raise awareness of your group.
 Another option is to find your school’s orientation handle on instagram, and see if you can partner with them.
-Get creative, for example offer to take photos of different points of interest on campus with members of your chapter wearing letters and tag them in the posts.
+Get creative!
+For example, offer to take photos of different points of interest on campus with members of your chapter wearing letters and tag them in the posts.

 **If you are looking for more resources and information regarding how to plan for recruitment and or what recruitment will look like in the fall please click here to check out our friends over at Phired Up and their blog that covers all aspects of recruitment for this upcoming academic year**